acphung/EzWork/README.md

 # EzWork
 Recently merged with Small Job Finder.

+Renamed Project to EzWork.

+# Needs To Be Done

-Need to Update Release Plan to the one for EzWork.
+Update Release Plan to the one for EzWork.

-Need to Upload the Sprint Plan for Sprint #1.
+Upload the Sprint Plan for Sprint #1.